ssreelakshmi88/-mildew-detection-cherry-leaves_milestonePP5/README.md

 ## Dataset Content

-- The dataset is sourced from Kaggle.
-We created them a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+- Image dataset is retrieved from Kaggle.
+In this project, we created a fictitious user story to apply predictive analytics which can be extrapolated to a real world situation.

-- The dataset contains +4 thousand images taken from Farmy & Foods crop fields.
-The images show cherry leaves that are healthy and cherry leaves that contain powdery mildew, which is a fungal disease that affects a wide range of plants.
-The cherry plantation crop is one of their finest products in the portfolio and the company is concerned about supplying the market with a product of compromised quality.
+- The dataset contains more than 4000 images of healthy or diseased cherry leaves taken from Farmy & Foods crop fields.
+Diseased cherry leaves contain powdery mildew, a fungal disease that affects a wide range of plants.
+This is a serious concern for the company since it can compromise their product quality.

 ## Business Requirements

-- The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
-Currently, the leaves are manually verified if a particular cherry tree is infected with powdery mildew or not.
-The manual process is time-consuming as it takes around 30 minutes for each tree.
-The infected leaves are treated with a specific compound to kill the fungus.
+- Farmy & Foods is facing a challenge with the presence of powdery mildew infection in their cherry plantation.
+Currently, leaves are manually checked to verify if a particular cherry tree is infected with powdery mildew or not.
+This time-consuming process takes around 30 minutes for each tree.
+The infected leaves are then treated with a specific compound to eliminate infection.
 The time required for this treatment is around 1 minute.
-The company has thousands of cherry trees located in multiple farms across the country.
+With thousands of cherry trees located in multiple farms spread across the country, this detection process is highly inefficient.of cherry trees located in multiple farms across the country.
 As a result, this manual process is not scalable due to time spent in the manual process inspection.

-- To save time in this process, the IT team suggested an ML system that is capable of detecting instantly, using a leaf tree image, if it is healthy or has powdery mildew.
-A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project to all other crops.
+- To increase efficiency, the IT team suggested establishing a ML system that is capable of differentiating healthy or powdery mildew infected leaf based on images.
+This initiative, if successful, can be extended to rapidly detect and treat other infected crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

-     - i.
-The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy and that contains powdery mildew.
+The client is interested in developing an app that can

-     - ii.
-The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.
+   i. differentiate healthy and powdery mildew cherry leaves based on images.

+   ii. predict, based on an image, if the leaf can be classified as a healthy or infected.

 ## Hypothesis and how to validate?

 ### Hypothesis

-- We believe powdery mildew leaves have particular marks/signs; typically, the leaves are light roughly-circular, powders-looking patches on young, susceptible leaves that can easily differentiated from healthy leaves.
+- A leaf affected by powdery mildew exhibits several features that can differentiate them from healthy ones.
+Typical characteristics of infected leaf include display of particular marks/signs and morphological changes.
+For example, leaves being light in color and roughly-circular.
+Additional indistinguishable feature is the presence of powder-looking patches on young and susceptible leaves.

-- An Image Montage shows that typically powdery mildew leaves have fine white marks across.
-Average Image, Variability Image, and Difference between Averages studies didn't reveal any clear pattern to differentiate one from another.
+- An Image Montage can define a typical powdery mildew leaf based on the presence of fine white marks.
+On the other hand, studies based on Average Image, Variability Image, and Difference between Averages didn't reveal any clear pattern to differentiate leaves.

-- The ML model will be able to distinguish between a healthy cherry leaf and an infected cherry leaf with at least 97% accuracy.
+- The ML model will be able to distinguish between a healthy and an infected cherry leaf with at least 97% accuracy.
+-

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks

 ### Business Requirement 1: Data visualisation